Overview

 Most reputable companies will remove furanocoumarins from their formulations.

-Learn more about Citrus Limon Peel OilThis ingredient is commonly known as Patchouli oil.
+Learn more about Citrus Limon Peel OilThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilSodium Citrate is the sodium salts of citric acid.
 In skincare, it is used to alter pH levels and acts as a preservative.